algattik/terraform-azure-pipelines-starter/README.md

 `infrastructure/terraform_backend/backend.tf` to the `infrastructure/terraform`
 directory to enable the Azure Storage shared backend for additional resiliency.

-## Secrets and state management
+## Variables, secrets and state management

+Variables can be injected using `-var key=value` syntax in the `TerraformVariables` parameter.
+The pipeline demonstrates this by adding a custom tag named `department` to the created resource group, with distinct values in staging and QA.

-For simplicity, to demonstrate one approach to secrets management, the template pipeline generates a random password (per stage) for the SQL Server instance, stored in a Key Vault created by the pipeline and consumed by Terraform.
+To demonstrate one approach to secrets management, the Terraform configuration generates a random password (per stage) for the SQL Server instance, stored in Terraform state.
 You can adapt this to suit your lifecycle.
-You might want to manually enter credentials to external resources in the Key Vault or inject them via the pipeline.
-Randomly generated secrets may be generated within Terraform itself.
+You might want to read credentials from an externally managed Key Vault or inject them via pipeline variables.

-You can inject secrets using `-var key=value` syntax in the `TerraformVariables` parameter.
-Those secrets could come from Key Vault-backed Azure DevOps variables.

 Rather than passing a Terraform plan between stages (which would contain clear-text secrets), the pipeline performs `terraform plan` again before applying changes and verifies that